Joseroman12/nperrin/data/post/index.md

 pre-title: Index
 title: Post
 url: /post
-description: Thoughts, reflexions I had some time.
-Or stories
+description: Thoughts and reflexions I had some time
-date: 2019/07/24 00:00:00
+date: 2019/08/10 16:22:48
 ---

 My reflections and thoughts that I had in some period.